Ayokunle6/alx-low_level_programming-1/0x02-functions_nested_loops/README.md

 9. printing every minute of the day of Jack Bauer, starting from 00:00 to 23:59
 10. a function that prints the 9 times table, starting with 0.
 11. a function that adds two integers and returns the result
+12. a function that prints all natural numbers from n to 98